ci-mustafa/code-connect/README.md

     * Includes links to the logo, home page, about, our mission, gallery, and sign-up page.
     * It is identical in design across the pages.
     * Allows easy navigation from page to page.
+    * Ensure active pages are visually distinguished with an understated underline, providing users with clear navigation cues as they explore our platform's offerings.

 ![Navigation](/assets/images/nav-img.png)